-In his concluding words, comrade Münzenberg again referred to the reports from the separate countries; he stated that despite the existing difficulties, and despite the economic impoverishment of wide strata of the working class, the loan had been successfully started, and the goal, I million dollars, would be attained.
+In his concluding words, comrade Münzenberg again referred to the reports from the separate countries; he stated that despite the existing difficulties, and despite the economic impoverishment of wide strata of the working class, the loan had been successfully started, and the goal, 1 million dollars, would be attained.

-"On the second day the sitting was opened by comrade Whitehead, who submitted the following resolution to the delegates on the International Workers' Relief;

-The executive of the International Workers' Relief is glad to ascertain that the appeal made by the International Workers' Relief, to help Soviet Russia by means of a far-reaching relief action and by a workers' loan, has found an enthusiastic echo in wide communist and non-communist circles of the international working class.
+"On the second day the sitting was opened by comrale Whitehead, who submitted the following resolution to the delegates on the International Workers' Relief: The executive of the International Workers' Relief is glad to ascertain that the appeal made by the International Workers' Relief, to help Soviet Russia by means of a far-reaching relief action and by a workers' loan, has found an enthusiastic echo in wide communist and non-communist circles of the international working class.

-The executive of the International Workers' Relief Aid binds is committees and co-operators in the separate countries, now that the legal and technical organizatory difficulties have been overcome, to undertake great activity for the rapid realization of the loan in all countries class to the necessity of economic relief action and of the workers' loan, the executive resolves to carry out an especially well-prepared agitation week before March 15.
-1923."
+The executive of the International Workers' Relief Aid binds is committees and co-operators in the separate countries, now that the legal and technical organizatory difficulties have been overcome, to undertake great activity for the rapid reali-zation of the loan in all countries societies, trade unions, and the masses of indifferent workers.